franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ##### Configuring Nextcloud

-In Nextcloud we need to configure the OIDC provider that we are using as a common identity provider and also set the client ID of OpenProject as it's configured in Keycloak (in our case: `openproject`):
+In Nextcloud we need to configure that we are using an "external provider" by selecting the corresponding radio button in the authentication settings of the OpenProject integration.
+Select the OIDC provider that we are using as a common identity provider from the dropdown.
+After enabling the toggle called "enable token exchange", you have to set the client ID of OpenProject as it's configured in Keycloak (in our case: `openproject`):

 ![Nextcloud is configured to exchange tokens for the audience called openproject](nextcloud_manual_storage_audience.png)

+Additionally we need to configure the OpenID Connect provider in Nextcloud.
+Navigate to "Administration", and choose "OpenID Connect" from the sidebar.
+You should see a list of your configured OpenID Connect providers.
+At the top of that page enable the checkbox called "Store login tokens".
+This setting is required by Nextcloud to allow using tokens obtained during login for token exchange or requests to other services.

+Afterwards navigate to the OpenID Connect provider of the Keycloak and edit it.
+Make sure that the `api_v3` claim is part of the "Scope" text box.
+If it hasn't been added so far, you can append it to the existing text, ensuring that it is preceeded by a space, e.g., `openid email profile api_v3`.
+This ensures that Nextcloud will request the `api_v3` scope when a user logs in.
+Only then Keycloak will allow to exchange a token for OpenProject that carries the `api_v3` scope as well.

 This wraps up the configuration of this authentication method using Keycloak and token exchange.
 For details on the next step continue with the [general setup instructions](../#4-automatically-managed-project-folders).